Is on-campus housing available at WCU?

 Am I required to live on campus?

-First-year students at WCU are required to live on campus for their initial two full semesters.
+First-year students at WCU are required to live on campus for two academic years (four fall or spring semesters) and new transfer students for one academic year (two fall or spring semesters).
 Attendance during the mini-mester, Summer School, and the Academic Success Program do not apply toward the fulfillment of this requirement.
-For purposes of this requirement, a first year student is defined as: any incoming student classified by Western Carolina University's Office of Undergraduate Admissions as a freshman, or any student who will not be 21 years of age before February 1 of the initial enrollment year and who is registered for a course load of 6 credit hours or more.
+For purposes of this requirement, a first year student is defined as: any incoming student classified by Western Carolina University's Office of Undergraduate Admissions as a freshman, or any student who will not be 21 years of age by August 1 for the fall entry, or are under 21 years of age by December 1 for the spring entry, and who is registered for a course load of 6 credit hours or more.
 This definition includes entering freshman class students.
 AP College credit or Dual Enrollment credits do not apply toward the fulfillment of this requirement.

-Transfer students with fewer than 18 hours of credit and falling within the age and course load requirements listed above will also be considered first year students and subject to this policy.
+Transfer students with fewer than 30 hours of credit and falling within the age and course load requirements listed above will also be considered first year students and subject to this policy.
 AP College credit or Dual Enrollment credits do not apply toward the fulfillment of this requirement.
-This requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Freshman Authorization to Commute Form” and submits it to the Room Assignments Coordinator in the Department of Residential Living.
+This requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Residency Exemption Form” and submits it to the Room Assignments Coordinator in the Department of Residential Living.
 Freshmen are required to live on campus at Western Carolina University.
-The freshman residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Freshman Authorization to Commute Form” and submits it to the Department of Residential Living.
+The residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Residency Exemption Form” and submits it to the Department of Residential Living.
 Current students who have met the freshman requirement are not required to reside on campus.
 More information on this requirement can be found in Policy #96.

 Do I have to be a full-time student to live on campus?